Tertiary education in Australia: Federal Government quality measures

-International reputations

-Australian universities consistently feature well in the top 150 international universities as ranked by the Academic Ranking of World Universities, the QS World University Rankings, and the Times Higher Education World University Rankings.
-From 2012 through 2016, eight Australian universities have featured in the top 150 universities of these three lists.
-The eight universities which are regularly ranked highly are Australian National University, the University of Melbourne, the University of Queensland, the University of Adelaide, Monash University, the University of Western Australia, the University of New South Wales, and the University of Sydney.
-These universities comprise Australia's Group of Eight, a coalition of research-intensive Australian universities.

 Communist Chinese influence

 Australian universities have been accused of accepting massive donations from individuals and groups acting on behalf of the Chinese Communist Party.
 In return for such donations, they have allowed Confucius Institutes and the Chinese Students and Scholars Association to stifle academic debate on Chinese issues such as human rights violations, allowed the Thousand Talents Plan to assist China's espionage and intellectual property infringement goals, and have waived English-language requirements for many students from China.
 This financial dependence has resulted in a failure to protect pro-democracy Chinese students in Australia from CCP-led intimidation campaigns.